syncfusion-content/xamarin-docs/Xamarin/DatePicker/Customizations.md

 ### Enable or disable header

 SfDatePicker allows enabling or disabling the header section by setting the `SfDatePicker.ShowHeader` property to True or False.
-Default value of `SfDatePicker.ShowHeader` property is "True".
+The default value of `SfDatePicker.ShowHeader` property is "True".

 {% tabs %}